"How much money will I need for Thailand?"

-How much money you spend in Thailand obviously depends largely on what you do, how much luxury you expect, and which parts of the country you plan to visit.
+How much money you spend in Thailand obviously depends largely on what you do (will you be diving a lot or enjoying craft cocktails with every sunset?), how much luxury you demand, and which parts of the country you plan to visit.

 Understanding Daily Expenses in Thailand

 Chiang Mai and destinations in Northern Thailand such as Pai are relatively less expensive than Bangkok and the islands.
-If you're on a shoestring budget, you'll get more for your money in Chiang Mai and surrounding areas.
+If you're on a shoestring budget, you'll get more for your money in Chiang Mai and northern destinations in Thailand.

 Potential Expenses in Thailand

-- Entrance fees (foreigners often pay more than double)
+- Entrance fees (foreigners often pay more than double): medium

-- ATM fees (as much as US $6 per transaction)
+- ATM fees (as much as 200 baht per transaction): high